Service Business Pricing Mastery 2026: Complete Guide to Profitable Pricing

 Flat Rate: £250 fixed price

-Result: Flat rate generates 47% more revenue for the same job, and customer has price certainty.
+Result: Flat rate generates 47% more revenue for the same job, and the customer has price certainty.

 3. Value-Based Pricing Psychology

 Value-based pricing focuses on the worth of your service to the customer, not just your costs.
-A £500 emergency plumbing repair that prevents £5,000 in water damage provides strong value.
+A £500 emergency plumbing repair that prevents £5,000 in damage provides incredible value and should be priced accordingly.

 Key Value Drivers